 During the 10 months the extremists occupied northern Mali, Mujao used the police station as the headquarters of its "Islamic police", enforcing a strict form of sharia that included public whippings and amputations.

 Mujao has claimed Sunday's attack and a pair of suicide bombings on Friday and Saturday, the opening shots of a deepening insurgency in the former French colony.

 Sunday's street fighting was the first large-scale urban guerrilla assault on territory reclaimed by French-led forces.

 Medical and military sources said at least two Islamist rebels and three civilians were killed and 17 people wounded, including two Malian soldiers, in Sunday's battle.

 France launched its operation on January 11, after Mali's interim government requested help.
-It sent in fighter jets, attack helicopters and ground troops to battle Islamist rebels who had seized the north and were advancing into southern territory.

 The campaign racked up a string of early successes as French and African troops drove the extremists from Gao, Timbuktu and the rest of the towns under their control.